6 Tips to Creating a Healthy Sleep Routine for Your Back-to-school Student

-Aug 11 2021
+Aug 11 2024

-Back-to-School is the perfect time to reinstate healthy sleep habits and routines as a family.
+Back to school is the perfect time to reinstate healthy sleep habits and routines as a family.

-The National Sleep Foundation graphic below indicates appropriate amount based on age:Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Graph
+The graphic below from the National Sleep Foundation indicates appropriate amount of sleep in hours, based on age.
+Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Graph

-2. Stay active.
+2. Keep them active.

-3. Eat Healthy.
+3. Help them eat Healthy.

 Nutrition impacts the quality of your sleep.
-According to the Cleveland Clinic, some foods raise serotonin, a key hormone that promotes healthy sleep.
-Focus on incorporating complex carbs, lean proteins and fresh herbs into dinner recipes to increase your family’s serotonin levels.Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Dinner
+According to the Cleveland Clinic, some foods raise serotonin – a key hormone that promotes healthy sleep.
+Try incorporating complex carbs, lean proteins and fresh herbs into dinner recipes to increase your family’s serotonin levels.
+Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Dinner

-4. Power down before bed.
+4. Have them power down before bed.

 5. Create a relaxing bedtime routine.

 It’s necessary to find a bedtime routine that works for your child.
-Perhaps, it’s a relaxing bath after dinner, reading a few chapters of a book, doing a bedtime yoga sequence, singing a lullaby or sharing prayers or what they are thankful for – or a combination of a few of these.
-The goal is to create a routine that tells the brain it’s time to start relaxing and settling down for bed.
-Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Reading
+From enjoying a relaxing bath after dinner, to reading a few chapters of a book, to doing a bedtime yoga sequence, creating the right routine can be crucial to your child getting to sleep and staying asleep.
+The goal is to create a routine that tells their brain it’s time to relax and settling down.Priority Health_Personal Wellness_Healthy Sleep Routine_Back to School Sleep_Reading

 6. Make the bedroom a sleep sanctuary.